Rio 2: Marketing

 Under the supervision of 20th Century Fox—with director Carlos Saldanha and music composer John Powell—the film's natural hometown of Rio de Janeiro, Brazil used the film as a tie-in promotion for the 2014 New Year's Eve celebration at Copacabana Beach.

 Three of four Angry Birds Rio episodes — all visually tied to Rio 2 — have been released.
 The first, "Rocket Rumble", was released in December 2013, the second, "High Dive", in February 2014, and the third, "Blossom River", in April 2014.
 In April 2014, Kohl's began selling Blu, Gabi, and Luiz plush toys as a part of their Kohl's Cares merchandise program.

 The film also had promotional backing from Burger King, General Mills, Liberty Travel and ConAgra Foods.

 Home media

-Rio 2 was released on Blu-ray (2D and 3D) and DVD on July 15, 2014.
+On July 15, 2014, 20th Century Fox Home Entertainment released Rio 2 on Blu-ray (2D and 3D) and DVD.
 The Target exclusive comes with a Blu plush toy.
 A limited sing-along edition of the film was released on Blu-ray and DVD on November 4, 2014.

+Streaming

+The film was released on the Disney+ streaming service on August 4, 2023, in the United States.